-Why did Tom DeLonge leave Blink 182?
+Why did Tom DeLonge leave Blink-182?

-Speaking in a video, the Dammit rocker says: “The last show I played was in front of 100,000 people and then they wonder why I’m not doing that now, and I’ll say because this is the one moment in my life where I’ll be able to look back as an old man and say, ‘Oh my god, I was a part of the team that changed the world.’”
+Speaking in a video, the All The Small Things rocker revealed “The last show I played was in front of 100,000 people and then they wonder why I’m not doing that now, and I’ll say because this is the one moment in my life where I’ll be able to look back as an old man and say, ‘Oh my god, I was a part of the team that changed the world'."

-In the 3:50 clip, he continues: "As an artist, I'd kind of conquered what I wanted to do with music, so I thought this is a great time to kind of do something else".
+He continued: "As an artist, I'd kind of conquered what I wanted to do with music, so I thought this is a great time to kind of do something else".

-As the clip shows early footage of the band, the rocker finally reveals: "I left my band and all that I was known for, because this is the moment in time that I can change the world for my kids and everybody else's."
+As the clip shows early footage of the band, the musician finally reveals: "I left my band and all that I was known for, because this is the moment in time that I can change the world for my kids and everybody else's."

-While it has been widely reported that DeLonge did seem to leave his Blink 182life behind to delve deeper into the truth behind UFOs, there could be more to his departure than meets the eye.
+While it has been widely reported that DeLonge did seem to leave his Blink 182 life behind to delve deeper into the truth behind UFOs, there could be more to his departure than meets the eye.

-At the time of DeLonge leaving the band things seemed strained between the trio.
+At the time of DeLonge leaving the band, things seemed strained between the trio.

-They wrote in their official statement "A week before we were scheduled to go in to the studio, we got an email from [Tom's] manager explaining that he didn’t want to participate in any Blink-182 projects indefinitely, but would rather work on his other non-musical endeavours.
+They wrote in their official statement: "A week before we were scheduled to go in to the studio, we got an email from [Tom's] manager explaining that he didn’t want to participate in any Blink-182 projects indefinitely, but would rather work on his other non-musical endeavours.